rtahmasbi/LLM/OpenAI/README.md

 )

 response.choices[0].message.content

+"""
-'The vulnerable library mentioned in the statement is libwebp.
+The vulnerable library mentioned in the statement is libwebp.
 The vulnerability specifically relates to a heap buffer overflow in libwebp, which impacts Google Chrome versions prior to 116.0.5845.187 and libwebp 1.3.2.
 This vulnerability allows a remote attacker to perform an out-of-bounds memory write via a crafted HTML page.
 This issue has been classified as having a critical severity by the Chromium security team.'
+"""
 ```